hpi-epic/BP2021/README.md

 ## The `AlphaBusiness` package

-You may have noticed the following lines in the `environment.yml`:
+You may have noticed the following lines in the `requirements.txt`:
 ```
-  - pip:
-    - -e ./src
+	-e ./src
 ```

 This installs the `src` folder (and its subdirectories) as a local pip package.
 The `-e` flag indicates to pip that the package should be installed in an editable state, meaning that any changes to `.py` files in the package will be integrated into the package immediately (meaning no re-install is necessary).
 In order to install the package, pip looks into the `setup.py` file where name, version and packages of the new package are set.